Tiledesk/tiledesk/helm/docs/tls.md

 ### Use your existing SSL Certificate
-Copy your existing SSL certificate to the project folder.

-Rename your SSL files like follow:
+if you already have a valid SSL certificate released by a truster CA, copy the certificate to the project folder and  rename your SSL files like follow:
 * tiledesk-ingress-tls.crt.
 This must be the server certificate
 * tiledesk-ingress-tls.key.
 This must be the private key.